green-fox-academy/A2Z-CAR/README.md

 ## Description

 Create a self-driving car, with a bunch of sensors and tune the car to get the best performance.
-The main board will be an STM32F746G-DISCO, the secondary sensor and communication board is a B-L475E-IOT01A.
-One team works on this project.
+The main board will be an STM B-L475E-IOT01A, the secondary telemetry and logging board is the STM32F746G-DISCOVERY.

 The main goals are to:
 - follow a track (line)